thespaceofallpotential/common-x/README.md

 ---

 ## introduction
-> *common-x: knowledge-culture; to understand (any) complexity, we must first understand it's simplicities, and how the two relate*
+> *common-x: knowledge-culture — to understand (any) complexity, we must first understand it's simplicities, and how the two relate*

 So, it turns out that we can reformulate some *"finding things, in spaces"* type-problems, to *"growing things, in spaces"* type-problems